top of page

 Friday:

-5:00 a.m. - wake up, last minute packing, parents, Josie and border collie Makenzie drive to Mountain Harbor Resort, Arkansas.
+5:00 a.m. - wake up, last-minute packing.
+Josie, border collie Mackenzie and parents drive eight hours to Mountain Harbor Resort, Arkansas.

 Sunday: